Preetz Model 65

-DEsign
+Design

 The JGL Preetz Automat Model 65 was manufactured in West Germany.
 The receiver is made of zamac, a zinc-aluminum alloy.
 Like the AR-7, the barrel is retained by a hand tightened nut and is removable.
 Unlike the AR-7, it has a flat sided receiver and it was not intended to disassemble to pack into its own buttstock.
 It was offered in different barrel lengths with various handguards, stocks and pistol grips.
 It was offered in a conventional sporting rifle version and in variations that replicated the appearance of military arms such as the C96 Broomhandle Mauser, M1 Carbine and M1A1 Thompson submachine gun.

 Based on completed auction listings showing serial numbers, total production was in excess of 39,000 Model 65s of all types.
 There was a brief interruption in production in 1970 because of a West German law (later repealed) forbidding the production of civilian firearms that resembled military guns following the usage by the left-wing militant group Red Army Faction.